 Series A is the first funding round after the initial seed stage investments and is usually provided by venture capitalist firms, angel investors, and startup accelerators.
 Primarily used for stabilization and expanding the business in the market, this stage supports businesses with a working product and a presence in the market.

 Since most startups can be unstable in revenue at this stage, series A funding amounts provide funding to businesses that already have a valuable customer base and strong growth trajectory.
-The total funding amount received will vary depending on business needs and investor interest and is generally anywhere from $2 million to $20 million.
+The total funding amount received will vary depending on business needs and investor interest and generally can range anywhere from $2 million to $20 million.

 Series A example: A rapidly growing startup is seeking investments to help it keep up with its business operations and expand.
-Let’s say it has secured Series A funding via a venture capital firm.
+Let’s say it has secured series A funding via a venture capital firm.
 The funds are used to gain traction in the market and promote the business to a wider audience.

 This round of funding helped stabilize and scale the business operations, provided for the onboarding of more team members, and accelerated product development for expansion into the market.

-Series B Funding Round
+Series B funding round

-Funding Round | Funding Amount | Valuation | Preparation |
+Funding round | Funding amount | Valuation | Preparation |

 ---|---|---|---|